TangoAsync/TangoAsync/README.md

 I'm Tango, a software engineer based in Brazil.

-A Software Engineer from Brazil specializing in Technical Roblox Development.
+A Luau Engineer from Brazil specializing in Technical Roblox Development.
 My focus is on creating high-performance Front-End architectures that don't just look only good, but are built on scalable and clean architecture
 I also am highly realiable, in most cases won't take me 10 minutes to answer you.

 ---